chrisnajman/paginators/README.md

 ## Introduction

-A modular, lightweight pagination system for displaying content from various (and varied) JSON data sources.
+A modular, lightweight and accessible pagination system for displaying content from various (and varied) JSON data sources.
 Supports multiple pages with a customisable number of items per page and dynamic pagination buttons.

 [View on GitPage](https://chrisnajman.github.io/paginators)